 What Equipment Do I Need For Beer.
 Wine & Cider Making

-When brewing a home-brew kit, you will need some standard brewing equipment.
+When brewing a home brew wine kit you will need some standard brewing equipment.

-We have listed below the minimum equipment required and some useful extras to help you produce a beer from a kit.
+We have listed below the minimum equipment required and some useful extras to help you produce a beer, wine or cider from a kit.

 You can also buy a basic starter kit for beginners with most of this equipment included.